 At the end of the afternoon, grab a late lunch at Ellen’s Stardust Diner in Times Square, where singing waiters belt out songs while you’re munching on hamburgers, pasta and salad.

 Then head to TKTS on 46th Street and Broadway for half-price Broadway show tickets — you might find tickets to a family-friendly show such as Matilda, Aladdin or Gigi.
 No trip to NYC can go by without a dose of Broadway!

 Our family travel experts can help!
 We offer full trip planning services which include crafting customized itineraries, recommending/booking accommodations (we maintain a list of qualified options on and off our website), booking guides and special activities, as well as providing logistics and things to do advice.
-Visit the CB!
-Vacation Consulting to learn more and send us a request.
+Visit our Connect with a Travel Advisor page to learn more and send us a request.